1pvrc/cyz50/README.md

 ## Usage

-make sure you have a `data` folder inside root, if you dont run:
+make sure you have a `data` folder inside root.
+If you dont, run:
 ```bash
 mkdir data
 ```